Why I left a great business to start a brewery

 Same is true of the massive change that occurred in my life and that of Leanne.
 While Leanne has grown her personal brand to become an industry leader, she brought that immense knowledge back into our company as well.

-This extreme value in Leanne, along with Paul now settled into his role as General Manager, and their being supported by a team both internal and working remotely, easy to do in this digital age, provides me with the confidence to move full steam ahead with our brewery.
+This extreme value in Leanne, and her being supported by a team both internal and working remotely, provides me with the confidence to move full steam ahead with our brewery.

 Have I answered why I left a great business to start a brewery yet?
 No?
 Ok, let me explain.